atmarc/Diffusion-based-Flow-Prediction/README.md

 We also implemented the `evaluate_models.ipynb` notebook to evaluate the models with the test dataset.
 Moreover, we used the `pruning_experiments.ipynb` for prototyping and checking the pruning parameters to obtain our desired model sizes.

+With the aim of pruning during the training process, we also modified the `airfoil_difusion/trainer_base.py` file, where the training loop is implemented.

 <h1 align="center">